-Federal legislation on comprehensive reform has stalled in recent years, and the Obama administration leaned toward enforcement-based policies for curbing illegal immigration during his first term.
-Meanwhile, restrictive state-level immigration laws--including Arizona's controversial SB 1070--have highlighted the blurry divide between state and federal authority over immigration policy.
-However, following President Obama's reelection in 2012, the administration and Congressional lawmakers have signaled a new willingness to make a bipartisan effort to tackle comprehensive immigration reform.
+Federal legislation on comprehensive reform has stalled in recent years, and President Barack Obama leaned toward enforcement-based policies for curbing illegal immigration during his first term.
+Meanwhile, restrictive state-level immigration laws—including Arizona's controversial SB 1070—have highlighted the blurry divide between state and federal authority over immigration policy.
+However, following Obama's reelection in 2012, his administration and Congressional lawmakers have signaled a new willingness to make a bipartisan effort to tackle comprehensive immigration reform.

 Status of the Current Immigration Debate

 Public discourse is divided over the issue of illegal immigration.
 Opponents argue that undocumented immigrants are an economic drain; others say they are an economic boon.
 Some contend that undocumented workers take jobs that would otherwise be held by American workers, while others argue they do work that Americans are unwilling to undertake.
 Meanwhile, many experts say that legal immigration must be made more efficient to deter illegal immigration and attract skilled foreign workers, and that the debate over illegal immigration enforcement has blocked progress on broader reform.

 Migration flows between Mexico and the United States have been at net zero since 2007, primarily due to declining U.S. economic opportunity.